Bolesław Gebert

 Bolesław Konstanty "Bill" Gebert (22 July 1895 – 13 February 1986) was a leading official in the Communist Party of America, remembered as one of the organization's top Polish-language leaders.
-He was a Soviet agent during World War II and was an official of the Polish People's Republic after the war.
+He was a Soviet agent during World War II and later an official of the Polish People's Republic after the war.

 Background

 Bolesław Konstanty Gebert was born July 22, 1895, in Tatary, near Tykocin, in the Białystok region, near the current border of Poland and Belarus.
 His family were farmers who lost their noble status and landed estates after Gebert's grandfather, Adolf Gebert, took part in the January Uprising in 1863–1864.

 Gebert's father, Konstanty Gebert (1856–1941), was a soldier in the Polish Legions in World War I and later fought in the Polish–Soviet War, taking part in the defence of Warsaw.
 A farmer by trade, he was an active member of the peasant Polish People's Party "Wyzwolenie", for which he was imprisoned in 1923.
 He continued his military service during the Invasion of Poland in 1939 and was a prisoner of war in the Kozielsk Soviet camp.
 After his release, Konstanty Gebert was a member of the Home Army resistance movement during World War II, along with three of his four brothers, Mieczysław, Henryk, and Aleksander.
 The latter brother and Bill Gebert's uncle, Aleksander Gebert, was later persecuted for his resistance service by the Communists in post-War Poland.